metalbear-co/mirrord.dev/content/docs/using-mirrord/vscode-extension/index.md

 {{<figure src="images/select-active-config.png" alt="select active config action">}}

-You will be prompted with a quickpick where you can select a mirrord config from your project files.
+You will be prompted with a quick pick where you can select a mirrord config from your project files.
 For the file to be present in the dialog, it must either be located in a directory which name ends with `.mirrord`, or have a name that ends with `mirrord`.
 Accepted config file extensions are: `json`, `toml`, `yml` and `yaml`.